danielbodnar/awesome-stars/BY-LANG.md

 - [knative/func](https://github.com/knative/func) - Knative Functions client API and CLI
 - [loft-sh/devpod-provider-dockerless](https://github.com/loft-sh/devpod-provider-dockerless) - Devpod without Docker/Podman
 - [tetratelabs/wazero](https://github.com/tetratelabs/wazero) - wazero: the zero dependency WebAssembly runtime for Go developers
-- [Vanilla-OS/ABRoot](https://github.com/Vanilla-OS/ABRoot) - ABRoot is utility which provides full immutability and atomicity to a Linux system, by transacting between two root filesystems.
-Updates are performed using OCI images, to ensure that the system is al
+- [Vanilla-OS/ABRoot](https://github.com/Vanilla-OS/ABRoot) - ABRoot is a utility that provides full immutability and atomicity to a Linux system, by transacting between two root filesystems.
+Updates are performed using OCI images, to ensure that the system is a
 - [pterm/cli-template](https://github.com/pterm/cli-template) - ⚗ The most advanced CLI template on earth!
 Featuring automatic releases, website generation and a custom CI-System out of the box.
 - [Mic92/ssh-to-age](https://github.com/Mic92/ssh-to-age) - Convert SSH Ed25519 keys to age keys.
 This is useful for usage in sops-nix and sops
 - [ublue-os/fleek](https://github.com/ublue-os/fleek) - [deprecated] Own your $HOME